 - The unsustainable death tolls tied to trophy hunting put imperiled species at risk of extinction; as more of our wild spaces are lost to development, the animals have still fewer places to thrive and are already under incredible pressure.

-Every single wild animal killed simply for thrill offers proof of the dysfunctional relationship human beings have to our natural world.
+Every single wild animal killed simply for a thrill offers proof of the dysfunctional relationship human beings have with our natural world.
 Not only do these animals have intrinsic value, but they are also essential to the biological health of our remaining wild spaces.

 - Urge your lawmakers – both state and federal – to sponsor and pass legislation banning trophy hunting of native carnivores.
 You can find your lawmakers’ information here.